-An Archaeological Impact Assessment (AIA) is also being undertaken on all the bogs in PCAS (Appendix XII).
+An Archaeological Impact Assessment (AIA) was undertaken on all the bogs in PCAS (Appendix XII).
 The aim for known archaeology on these bogs is to accomplish preservation in situ and we are taking steps to identify and avoid all known archaeology.
 Bord na Móna aim to achieve this through including all known archaeology in the planning process of rehabilitation works and implementing and exclusion or buffer zone around these features.
 These measures should sufficiently protect any archaeology in these areas, during any ground works in the final plan.
 It is anticipated that any archaeology will benefit hugely from the ultimate remit of the rehabilitation, in that water tables will be raised thereby preserving in-situ.
+There are no known archaeological sites in the rehabilitation area.
 There is also an identified procedure for managing reports of stray finds that may arise during rehabilitation works.